pixlcore/blog/net-proc-watch.md

 }
 ```

 These hash maps are all keyed by the socket memory address.
-I also keep track of the PID and process name in other hashes, and print them all to STDOUT every second using a bpftrace [interval timer](https://github.com/iovisor/bpftrace/blob/master/docs/reference_guide.md#12-interval-timed-output):
+I also keep track of the PID and process name in separate hashes, and print them all to STDOUT every second using a bpftrace [interval timer](https://github.com/iovisor/bpftrace/blob/master/docs/reference_guide.md#12-interval-timed-output):

 ```c
 interval:s:1